How will the EU’s proposals to siphon money from energy companies to households work?

 In addition, national governments would impose a one-off “solidarity contribution” on fossil fuel energy producers.

-This is a levy of at least 33 per cent on any profits above 20 per cent higher than average profits over the last three years.
+This is a levy of at least 33 per cent on any profits above 20 per cent higher than average profits over the past three years.
 It applies to the taxable profits of “companies and permanent establishments tax resident in the EU in oil, gas, coal and refinery sectors”.
-(It sounds like a tax, but there are political reasons for calling it other names.)
+(It sounds like a tax but there are political reasons for calling it other names.)

-Several EU countries were already working on similar national measures, and the proposal of an EU-wide plan is an attempt to prevent countries diverging.
+Several European Union countries were already working on similar national measures, and the proposal of an EU-wide plan is an attempt to prevent countries diverging.

 How much would it raise?